 Parker's uncle, Tony Taylor, had just finished giving a victim impact statement and was walking by the defense table when he started shouting at his nephew.
 He then lunged at his nephew and ended up moving the defense team's table.

 Bailiffs quickly apprehended the uncle and cleared the courtroom before the sentencing hearing resumed.

 Outside of court, Taylor told 13News Now "Leaving the stand I said basically because of him we all are here and because of him his parents are not."

-Parkers' parents, 55-year-old Wayne Parker and 57-year-old Carol Parker, were stabbed in the family's home on Dec.
-19, 2013.
+Parker's parents, 55-year-old Wayne Parker and 57-year-old Carol Parker, were stabbed in their Bland Avenue home on December 19, 2013.

-Vincent then attacked his father with a crowbar when he came home from work.
+Vincent attacked his father with a crowbar when he came home from work.
 He then stabbed him multiple times.

 Vincent told police he had not argued with his mother.
 He said, "I just remember getting mad.
 It's all from my dad.
-All this stuff like my dad talking away my iPod and stuff."
+All this stuff like my dad taking away my iPod and stuff."

 Five bloody knives, a baseball bat and a crowbar were recovered at the scene.
 Vincent's DNA was found on the items and his father's DNA was found on the teen's bloody shirt.

 Mr. Parker called 911 after the bloody attack.
 When emergency crews arrived, he told them about his wife, Carol, upstairs.
 She was pronounced dead at the scene.
 Wayne was taken to the hospital where he was later pronounced dead.

 Parker will be placed into juvenile detention until he is 21, then transferred to state prison to serve a 25 year and 10 month sentence.